SpyderHead1/ARISC/README.md

 And I know, it could be better commented.
 If I have some spare time I add some more comments to the code ;)

+### Why version 3.x?
+Version 1.0 completely used only Tkinter for the GUI.
+But at some point I ran in some problems with it, so I had to switch the GUI framework.
+Version 2.0 then used Kivy as GUI framework.
+I switched the version from 2.0x to 3.00 mainly just because of a name change and to get the main version number even to the main version number of my dashboard.

 ![Alt text](/screenshots/ARISC_01.png?raw=true "Screenshot 01")